History of Sylhet: Bengal Sultanate period

-The governor of Sylhet under the Bengal Sultanate, Gawhar Khan Aswari later passed away.
-His deputies, Subid Ram and Ramdas, took advantage of his death and embezzled a large amount of money from the state government before fleeing to Pratapgarh.
+When the governor of Sylhet under the Bengal Sultanate, Gawhar Khan Aswari, died, his deputies, Subid Ram and Ramdas, took advantage of his death and embezzled a large amount of money from the state government before fleeing to Pratapgarh.
 Sultan Bazid gave his protection to the two deputies and took advantage of Gawhar's death to seize Sylhet town into his kingdom.
-Husain Shah then sent his minister, Sarwar Khan of Barsala, to negotiate with Pratapgarh and see if he can return Sylhet to Bengal.
+Alauddin Husain Shah then sent his minister, Sarwar Khan of Barsala, to negotiate with Pratapgarh and see if he can return Sylhet to Bengal.
 After the rejection of Bazid, Surwar defeated him and his allies, the Zamindars of Ita and Kanihati, in battle.
 Bazid was allowed to continue as ruler of Pratapgarh with relative independence, but he was required to surrender his control of Sylhet and give up the title of Sultan.
-A tribute of money and elephants was given to show Bazid's loyalty and Subid Ram and Ramdas, were sent to Hussain Shah to face punishment.
+A tribute of money and elephants were given to show Bazid's loyalty, while Subid Ram and Ramdas, were sent to Alauddin Hussain Shah to face punishment.
 Surwar Khan then became the Nawab of Sylhet, with Bazid's daughter Lavanyavati being given in marriage to Surwar's son and eventual successor, Mir Khan.

 Towards the end of the Sultanate era, Western Sylhet and Eastern Mymensingh became the Iqlim-e-Muazzamabad governed by Khawas Khan.
 Muazzamabad was originally founded by Shah Muazzam ad-Din Quraishi, the son of Shah Kamal Quhafa.
 Its capital was at Kamalshahi (Shaharpara) and also had a second administration at Nizgaon (Shologhar, Sunamganj Sadar).
 The Assamese claim that Chilarai of Kamata, the brother of King Nara Narayan, took over parts of the Sylhet region, including Jaintia Kingdom, in 1553.
 In this same time period, Taraf was subordinate to the Twipra Kingdom during the reign of Maharaja Amar Manikya.
 When Syed Musa, the ruler of Taraf, refused to provide labour for Manikya, a war took place in Jilkua, Chunarughat.
 Musa was backed by Fateh Khan, the Afghan zamindar of Sylhet.
 Taraf and Sylhet were briefly conquered by the Tripuris.
 Khwaja Usman would later capture Taraf and Uhar.